 Click on the below headers to take you to the area you need;

-NEW: Will Business Interruption policies with RSA cover customers’ losses as a result of Covid-19?
+Will Business Interruption policies with RSA cover customers’ losses as a result of Covid-19?

 In the majority of cases, standard Business Interruption policies will not cover losses arising from Covid-19, whether as a result of the presence of the disease on your Premises, or the Government enforced closure of businesses.